 I count MTL 2018 is part of a federal government initiative to carry out a coordinated Canada-wide count (Everyone counts 2018) between March 1 and April 30 2018.
 It will help Canadian communities measure their progress in the fight to end homelessness and provide a better understanding of the phenomenon.

 In August 2017 the governments of Canada and Quebec signed an agreement to include the 11 Quebec communities – including Montreal – in the process.
-Close to 60 communities across the country will take part in this coordinated count.
+Close to 60 communities across the country took part in this coordinated count.
 The main methodological steps have been standardized, there is some latitude for communities to adapt to local realities.

 In the other provinces each community is responsible for its own count, acting under a direct agreement with the federal government.
-But Quebec will be different, coordinating the count in 11 designated communities to streamline the process, the entry and the analysis of data.
+But Quebec was different, coordinating the count in 11 designated communities to streamline the process, the entry and the analysis of data.
 Quebec’s approach is a first for Canada – and indeed for the world.

 What is a point-in-time count?

 A point-in-time count is a way of measuring the visible homelessness in a community at a given time.
 There are two main goals: